 - Previous breast exposure to radiation therapy before age 30

 - Pregnancy after age 30, or no pregnancy at all

 - First menstrual period before age 13

 - Prolonged use of hormone replacement therapy

-- Previous biopsy results that indicate atypical hyperplasia or radial scar formation
+- Previous biopsy results that indicate atypical hyperplasia, lobular carcinoma in situ, or radial scar formation

 - Drinking three or more alcoholic drinks daily

 Breast cancer.
 National Cancer Institute website.
 Available at: http://www.cancer.gov/cancertopics/types/breast.
 Accessed January 9, 2014.

 Breast cancer.
 Office on Women's Health website.
 Available at: http://www.womenshealth.gov/breast-cancer/index.html.
 Updated November 17, 2010.
 Accessed January 9, 2014.

 National Breast and Cervical Cancer Early Detection Program.
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/cancer/nbccedp.
 Updated December 13, 2013.
 Accessed January 9, 2014.

 Risk factors for breast cancer.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated October 24, 2013.
 Accessed January 9, 2013.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.